Alken & Venn

 The special soul this knight possesses is used to acquire a vast amount of souls or create a great power.

-Based on the Scorching Iron Scepter’s description, the king had discovered massive iron reserves in Venn, which we can witness throughout the Iron Passage.
-Perhaps Alonne noticed this during his travels and relayed the information to his new lord, but it wasn’t as if he couldn’t have learned about it on his own.
-Surveying the geography reveals a rocky terrain similar to the mountain range Alken’s capital is situated in.
-Likewise, pools and rivers of lava dot the entire surrounding region, whereas said capital sits on a lake of magma visible upon a distant highland from Harvest Valley — comparable to a caldera lake on a plateau according to the game’s director Yui Tanimura in the Dark Souls II: Design Works interview.
-Although this still doesn’t justify the nonsensical lift up to the Iron Keep from the valley’s Earthen Peak, Tanimura later confirms that Brume Tower is, in fact, an extension of the same place.
+Based on the Scorching Iron Scepter’s description, the king had discovered massive iron reserves where Brume Tower was built.
+It may have been Alonne who noticed these during his travels and relayed the information to his new lord; it would, feasibly, be fresh on the mind as he was passing by.
+Magerold states that the castle’s fine quality iron was harvested from “this area” during his stay there, which can be referring to the wider region.
+Surveying the geography of Brume Tower reveals a rocky terrain similar to the mountain range the Iron Keep is situated in.
+Likewise, pools and rivers of lava dot the entire land, whereas said castle sits on a lake of volcanic magma visible upon a distant highland from Harvest Valley — comparable to a caldera lake on a plateau according to the game’s director Yui Tanimura in the Dark Souls II: Design Works interview.
+Although this still doesn’t justify the nonsensical lift straight up to the Iron Keep from inside Earthen Peak, Tanimura later in the interview confirms that Brume Tower is, indeed, an extension of the same place.

-Ring made in the shape of a fool’s flower.
+Ring modeled on a fool’s flower.
 Form becomes invisible while rolling.

 It is said that warriors who received the divine protection of the Old Iron King wore it when departing for the front.